Enjoy beautiful walks on our trail system

 For thousands of years, across hundreds of generations, people have come to Lubbock Lake.
 Hunter-gatherers, from Clovis to Protohistoric peoples, the Apache and Comanche nations, and the founding of a modern city are each a part of the history of this National Historic Landmark that is one of the premier archaeological and natural history sites in North America.

-In 2011, the Landmark celebrated 75 years of discovery that began with the accidental unearthing of a Folsom point in 1936, and continues to the present day.
+In 2011, the Landmark celebrated 75 years of discovery that began with the accidental unearthing of a Folsom point in 1936 and continues to

 A unit of the Museum of Texas Tech University, the